awakecoding/awakecoding.com/content/posts/vibe-coding-a-rust-mcp-proxy-in-vscode-with-github-copilot.md

 }
 ```

-Launch the MCP inspector from the command-line, then open the link in your browser:
+Launch the MCP inspector from the command line, then open the link in your browser:

 ```bash
 mamoreau@DEVOLUTIONS495:~/git/mcp-proxy-tool$ mcp-inspector